Which city is cheaper, Kotor or Budapest?

 Both Kotor and Budapest are popular destinations to visit in the autumn with plenty of activities.
 The city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Budapest this time of year.
 Also, many travelers come to Kotor for the hiking trails, the small town atmosphere, and the natural beauty of the area.

 Budapest is cooler than Kotor in the autumn.
-The temperature in Budapest is usually 12°C (53°F) in October, and Kotor stays around 17°C (63°F).
+The daily temperature in Budapest averages around 12°C (53°F) in October, and Kotor fluctuates around 17°C (63°F).

 It's quite sunny in Kotor.
 Budapest usually receives less sunshine than Kotor during autumn.
 Budapest gets 152 hours of sunny skies, while Kotor receives 203 hours of full sun in the autumn.